pyamsoft/update-hosts/README.md

    -r | --remove   Remove backups
    -i | --ipset    Also download ipset sources
-   -u | --unbreak  Auto apply the unbreak whitelist --output-hosts  The file to output hosts to --output-ipset  The file to output ipsets to --ipset-name    The name of the ipset
+   -u | --unbreak  Auto apply the unbreak whitelist --source        Source a hosts file part --output-hosts  The file to output hosts to --output-ipset  The file to output ipsets to --ipset-name    The name of the ipset
    --dest-ip       The destination IP to use
 ```

 ## Disclaimer

-This script replaces the "/etc/hosts" file of your system.
+This script can replace the "/etc/hosts" file of your system.
 It will create a
 backup of the existing hosts file before hand.
-This being said, please be sure
+This script can replace the
+"/etc/ipset.conf" file of your system.
+It will create backups of the existing
-to be careful when modifying the hosts file.
+files before hand.
+Please be careful when modifying these system files.

 ## Questions